Kali Dubuc Brousseau

 Biography

 Let me introduce myself, my name is Kali.
-But as an artist, I'm known as Mutant Nature.
-I am a visual artist whose quest is to explore and experiment with different creative spheres, inspired by the impermanence of nature and its various metamorphoses.
-I have always loved going for walks in the forest.
+But as an artist, I am known as Mutant Nature.
+I am a visual artist whose quest is to explore and experiment with different creative spheres by drawing inspiration from the impermanence of nature and its various metamorphoses.
+I have always loved taking walks in the forest.
 They are an inexhaustible source of inspiration for me.
-Thanks to the influence that nature, in all its forms, exerts on me, it awakens my imagination and my sensitivity.
-It also evokes rich and deep intuitions and reveries in my mind.
+Thanks to the influence that nature, in all its forms, has on me, it awakens my imagination and my sensitivity.
+It also evokes in my mind rich and deep intuitions and reveries.

-During my childhood, I also had the chance to be introduced to drawing, painting and sewing by several members of my family.
-In doing so, I quickly discovered that it was much easier and more satisfying for me to express what I was thinking and feeling through artistic creations of all kinds.
+During my childhood, I was also fortunate to be introduced to drawing, painting and sewing by several members of my family.
+In doing so, I quickly discovered that it was much easier and more satisfying for me to express what I thought and felt through artistic creations of all kinds.

-In high school, I followed a program focused on the arts at the Jacques-Rousseau school in Longueuil.
-In 2012, I then began studying Theater Production at Cégep Lionel-Groulx in Ste-Thérèse with the intention of moving towards the creation of stage sets and costumes.
-However, a thirst for adventure made me realize from the first year that my desire to travel was more than essential at that time.
-I know full well now that this about-face was decisive for my journey, both personal, spiritual and artistic.
+In high school, I followed a program focused on the arts at Jacques-Rousseau School in Longueuil.
+In 2012, I then began studying Theatre Production at Cégep Lionel-Groulx in Ste-Thérèse with the intention of moving towards creating stage sets and costumes.
+However, a thirst for adventure made me realize in my first year that my desire to travel was more than essential at that time.
+I know full well now that this about-face was decisive for my personal, spiritual and artistic journey.

-In 2019, I returned to studies by completing a technique in artisanal cabinetmaking at the École d'Ébénisterie d'Art de Montréal (ÉÉAM).
-This journey has been rich and valuable from more than one point of view.
+In 2019, I returned to school by completing a technique in artisanal cabinetmaking at the École d'Ébénisterie d'Art de Montréal (ÉÉAM).
+This journey was rich and valuable in more than one way.
 Among other things, I learned, thanks to it, the importance of developing essential skills and qualities such as discipline, critical thinking and manual dexterity.
-I was also taught to develop my entrepreneurship skills.
-However, I recently made the choice to temporarily put a break on this career to concentrate mainly on the visual arts.
-That said, I keep an unforgettable and unalterable knowledge from this experience.
+I was also taught to develop my entrepreneurial skills.
+However, I realized that woodworking was not as powerful a passion as I had initially imagined.
+That said, I have kept from this experience an unforgettable and unalterable knowledge.

-Today, I devote myself mainly to drawing.
-However, I do not limit myself only to this form of artistic expression, on the contrary!
-Indeed, my fields of interest are far too vast and varied not to feel the desire to explore and experiment with other creative spheres, such as those of sculpture, bookbinding and costume making or accessories, for example.
+Today, I mainly devote myself to drawing and making handmade books.
+However, I do not limit myself to these forms of artistic expression, on the contrary!
+Indeed, my fields of interest are much too vast and varied not to feel the desire to explore and experiment with other creative spheres, such as sculpture, painting and the making of costumes or accessories, for example.

 Artistic approach